lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 ![](https://github.com/lynxe585/Will-the-AI-bubble-burst-or-boom/blob/a2b9abbb58703842df4bdf4b0e6dd7dcea86d271/part3/figure4.png)
-#### **figure 4**: The chart illustrates how different levels of a hypothetical crash in AI stocks would impact the broader S&P 500 index.
+#### **Figure 4**: The chart illustrates how different levels of a hypothetical crash in AI stocks would impact the broader S&P 500 index.

 Here is a detailed breakdown of the chart's components:
 1. The Baseline: